How to conduct a feasibility study: Templates and examples

 Financial feasibility

 Financial feasibility describes whether or not your project is fiscally viable.
-A financial feasibility report includes a cost/benefit analysis of the project.
-It also forecasts an expected return on investment (ROI), as well as outlines any financial risks.
+A financial feasibility report includes a cost-benefit analysis of the project.
+It also forecasts an expected return on investment (ROI) and outlines any financial risks.
 The goal at the end of the financial feasibility study is to understand the economic benefits the project will drive.

 Market feasibility